Hoka One One Walking Shoes

 All-in-all, this may just be one of the most comfortable, leisure walking shoes on the market.

-Hoka One One Bondi: You could think of the Bondi as sort of a heftier version of the Ora.
+Hoka Bondi -- You could think of the Bondi as sort of a heftier version of the Ora.
 It’s a maximally cushioned walking shoe.
 This means you can be on your feet all day without feeling any soreness or discomfort.